uvicpraxis/uvicpraxis.github.io/gpms.md

-=This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
+This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
 Jentery Sayers created it on 19 May 2026 and last updated it on 14 June 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) at the University of Victoria (UVic).
 It is an incomplete draft and thus subject to change.
 We will version it 1.0 once it is ready for circulation. *Please do not cite this document* in the meantime.

 # Gameplay Metadata Schema (GPMS) (INCOMPLETE DRAFT)